 The Spector Legend Classic has a maple top, with a maple body.
-This will bring a brighter sound with more clarity, and may be more appealing to finger-style players.
+This will bring a brighter sound with more clarity and may be more appealing to finger-style players.
 But the Classic also has a pair of SSD dual-coil humbuckers, which will result in a somewhat thicker, hotter, beefier sound.
-This bass incorporates Spector's patented TonePump Jr circuit with bass/treble boost.
+This bass incorporates Spector's patented TonePump Jr circuit with a bass/treble boost.

 Both basses are beautiful, with the legendary Spector NS body shape and figured maple tops.
 Which should you choose?
-For me it isn't easy: I like the tonewood combination in the Standard, and the electronics in the Classic.
+For me it isn't easy: I like the tonewood combination in the Standard and the electronics in the Classic.
 But something tells me this is one of those cases where you can't make a wrong decision.